STUDIO & PROCESS

 I work primarily with wood, hand-built substrates, and layered surfaces.

-Materials are chosen not only for their structural qualities, but for how they feel - visually, emotionally, and atmospherically.
-Matte finishes soften reflection.
-Subtle tonal shifts invite the eye to linger.
+Materials are chosen not only for their structural qualities, but for how they feel — visually, emotionally, and atmospherically.

-A way of translating feeling into surface.
+Texture becomes a form of quiet communication — a way of translating feeling into surface.

 Nothing is added without purpose.